 - Local Emergency Agencies

-During major emergencies, Cal EMA will; call upon state and local government agencies, based on their specialized capabilities and expertise, to help provide support; Call on its own response resources to assist local government.
-For example: Cal EMA has communications vans, portable satellite units, caches of specialized equipment, principally for use by local law enforcement agencies, and Cal EMA fire engines stationed with fire districts at strategic locations throughout the state available for dispatch as needed; Coordinate the statewide Fire, Law Enforcement, and Telecommunications Mutual Aid Systems; Through the Fire and Rescue Branch, coordinate missions for the state's Urban Search and Rescue Task Force to rescue those trapped by collapsed structures or are in other high risk situations; and through its Law Enforcement Branch's Search and Rescue Program, coordinate search and rescue missions to locate individuals reported missing in the mountains, wilderness, or elsewhere.
+During major emergencies, Cal OES will; call upon state and local government agencies, based on their specialized capabilities and expertise, to help provide support; Call on its own response resources to assist local government.
+For example: Cal OES has communications vans, portable satellite units, caches of specialized equipment, principally for use by local law enforcement agencies, and Cal OES fire engines stationed with fire districts at strategic locations throughout the state available for dispatch as needed; Coordinate the statewide Fire, Law Enforcement, and Telecommunications Mutual Aid Systems; Through the Fire and Rescue Branch, coordinate missions for the state's Urban Search and Rescue Task Force to rescue those trapped by collapsed structures or are in other high risk situations; and through its Law Enforcement Branch's Search and Rescue Program, coordinate search and rescue missions to locate individuals reported missing in the mountains, wilderness, or elsewhere.

 - Mutual Aid

 The Mutual Aid System is an extension of the concept of “neighbor helping neighbor.”
 Established in 1961, the Law Enforcement Mutual Aid System has been used to restore order during emergencies, including civil unrest and to provide assistance to local agencies during other unusual events.
 As a component of the Standardized Emergency Management System [SEMS], the Mutual Aid System is based on four organizational levels: cities, counties, regions and the State.

 - Fire & Rescue

 The Cal OES Fire and Rescue Division, which coordinates the statewide response of fire mutual aid resources to all types of emergencies throughout the state, responded to more than 115 mutual aid incidents in 2004/05.
 The Fire & Rescue Division also houses the Hazardous Materials Section (HazMat).